 That said, I think the only thing missing from the current implementation is that adding new layers should automatically have the dd size applied

-#3 Updated by Vincent Mora about 5 years ago
+#3 Updated by Vincent Mora over 5 years ago

 - Affected QGIS version changed from 2.8.2 to master